legendum/plano/README.md

 # plano
 A simple single-process REST server for LevelDB.

+## What is Plano?
+Plano is a simple single-process REST server to provide LevelDB as a network service.
+It performs like a Redis key/value store, except that it also allows key range queries whereby all keys and values between a start-key and end-key may be retrieved.
+LevelDB stores data on-disk for greater crash resilience than an in-memory Redis server.
+By default, LevelDB data is compressed too.
+(Note that Redis scales to multiple servers, whereas Plano runs on only one.)

 ## Why call it "plano"?
-"Plano" is Spanish for flat or level.
+"Plano" is Spanish for flat or _level_.
 Simple really?

 ## Why use LevelDB?
 LevelDB is more than just a key/value store.
 It's impressively fast, _and_ it offers range queries to retrieve keys and values within bounds.
-This enables LevelDB to solve problems that might typically require a relational database.
+This enables LevelDB to solve problems that might typically require a relational database, or MongoDB.
+LevelDB also offers data compression by default, unlike MongoDB.

 ## How to run the server